Defence has a number of grant programs which advertise grant opportunities throughout the year.

 For all advertised grant opportunities, the relevant application form must be completed in line with the relevant grant opportunity guidelines.

-No. To maintain fairness and the integrity of the application process, the Department cannot provide applicants with individual assistance in the preparation of a funding application.
+No. To maintain impartiality and the integrity of the application process, the Department cannot provide applicants with individual assistance in the preparation of a funding application.

 Your application will be reviewed for eligibility in accordance with the grant opportunity guidelines, including:

 Unless specified within the grant opportunity, your application will be assessed by staff working in the Department of Defence or the Business Grants hub in the Department of Industry, Science, Energy and Resources.

 All grants must fall within the Commonwealth regulatory framework and be managed in accordance with the Commonwealth Grants Rules and Guidelines (CGRGs).